EnAccess/Cicada-GSM-HW/README.md

 You might want to remove "global" kicad libraries from your settings to avoid possible version mismatches.

-# A qiuck look at the schematics.
+# A quick look at the schematics.

-The schamtics is lagely based on the `SIM7600 Series_Hardware Design_V1.02` and `SIM800C_Hardware_Design_V1.05` documents from simcomm, both found in the documentation folder.
+The schematics are lagely based on the `SIM7600 Series_Hardware Design_V1.02` and `SIM800C_Hardware_Design_V1.05` documents from Simcom, both found in the documentation folder.
 Most design festures are shared between the 2G and 4G boards.

 ## Host interface